jamespic/monero/README.md

 If you haven't made any transactions from your account since the split, then you should be able to keep your privacy intact.

-If you have make transactions, then it may not be possible to retain your privacy.
+If you have made transactions, then it may not be possible to retain your privacy.
 You should think very carefully about how badly you want the coins from the other chain.
 These instructions will keep as much of your privacy as possible, but that may not be enough.